ClaraGaboriau/mobility-patterns-dashboard/README.md

 pip install -r requirements.txt
 ```
-2) Drag-and-drop data and pkl files in the repository's folder
+2) Add the csv files to the empty data folder, and the .pkl files in the repository's folder.

 3)
 ```bash